𝘈𝘱𝘱𝘳𝘰𝘹 𝘳𝘦𝘢𝘥 𝘵𝘪𝘮𝘦: 5 𝘮𝘪𝘯𝘴🕒

 Whether you’re a production company looking for a new multimedia agency to partner with, an independent filmmaker delving into the world of subtitling and captioning for the first time, or a marketer wanting to supercharge their video-led content, you’ve come to the right place.

-This week, we’ll tackle the question: “What does SDH subtitles mean?”
 Time to grab yourself a brew and settle in for our ultimate guide to SDH subtitles.

-What does SDH subtitles mean?
+What do SDH subtitles mean?

-Put simply, SDH subtitles are Subtitles for the Deaf and Hard-of-Hearing.
+Put simply, SDH subtitles are Subtitles for the Deaf and Hard of Hearing.

 You probably already know that subtitles are the process of displaying textual forms of aural content in videos.
 However, SDH subtitles are a type of subtitles specifically designed for those who cannot – or have trouble with – hearing the audio of a piece of content.